Case Study

 What do I do next?

-Platform product experience didn't match the audience's expectations.
+Platform product experience didn't match enterprise buyers' expectations.

 "This looks clickable, but it's not..."